Tactile-based Exploration, Mapping and Navigation with Collision-Resilient Aerial Vehicles: External Force Estimation and Reaction

-Next, following \cite{TOH17}, \rev{the wrench information at the CoM can also be directly estimated from the acceleration measurement of the vehicle from the high-precision IMU embedded in the onboard flight controller.} Rearranging (\ref{eqn:trans_dynamics}), we obtain
+Next, following \cite{TOH17}, \rev{force information can also be directly estimated using the vehicle’s acceleration measurements from the inertial measurement unit (IMU) onboard the flight controller.} Upon rearranging the translational dynamics of the UAV and using a median low-pass filter, we get the CoM-based estimate as:

-We filter the obtained acceleration to calculate the external force.
-A median with a low pass filter is used to get a smooth approximation of the acceleration and the control input.